I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

-Fried rice is an easy to cook dish usually made with leftovers.
-There are countless variations of fried rice, from traditional recipes to homemade recipes.
+Fried rice is an easy-to-cook dish that is typically made with leftovers.
+There are countless variations of this dish, from traditional recipes to homemade creations.
 Fried rice is a popular street food in most Asian countries.

 Today, I found four leftovers inside my refrigerator.
-These were steamed rice, sauteed corn kernels and uncooked carrots and mushrooms.
-So I came up with the idea of making my own version of fried rice using these leftovers plus few pieces of my favorite breakfast processed meats.
-Check my affordable and delicious fried rice recipe using leftovers below.
+They were steamed rice, sauteed corn kernels, carrots, and frozen cooked mushrooms (the carrots and mushrooms were left over from a previous meal).
+So I came up with the idea of making fried rice using these leftovers—plus a few pieces of my favorite breakfast meats.
+And now I'd like to share my affordable and delicious recipe for fried rice with leftovers.
 Enjoy!

 - 1 piece ham, cubed

-- Heat three tablespoons of oil in a pan.
-Stir fry hotdog and ham.
+- Heat 3 tablespoons of oil in a pan.
+Stir-fry the hot dog and ham.

-- Add carrots and mushrooms.
+- Add the carrots and mushrooms.
 Cook for about 2 minutes.

 - Continue cooking until the rice is heated through.